 20. Get a Dog

-If you don’t own a dog, you may want to get one.
-Unfortunately, a dog requires a lot of maintenance, care and attention, but it should keep cats away from your yard.
+You may want to get one if you don’t own a dog.
+Unfortunately, a dog requires a lot of maintenance, care, and attention, but it should keep cats away from your yard.
 Usually, dogs like to roam and cause chaos, so if you get a dog, it may scare away the stray and feral cats.

-Unfortunately, the unwanted cats coming in your yard may become accustomed to the dog after a few weeks or months.
-If this happens, getting the dog was useless.
+Unfortunately, the unwanted cats coming into your yard may become accustomed to the dog after a few weeks or months.
+If this happens, getting the dog is useless.

 21. Use Ammonia

 Ammonia smells like cat urine.
-If you choose this method, all you’ll need is a litter box and ammonia.
+If you choose this method, you’ll need a litter box and ammonia.

 Place the litter box away from your garden and paths, and fill the litter box with ammonia, or use a rag soaked with ammonia.
 Using this method attracts cats, but it’ll attract them to the litter box instead of your garden.